 Lori Wolfe, MS, CGC

 Lori is a board certified genetic counselor and the Director of MotherToBaby North Texas, which is part of the Texas Teratogen Information Service.
-Lori began the Texas TIS in July of 1991, and has served on the OTIS Board of Directors in various positions for almost 20 years.
+Lori began the Texas TIS in July of 1991.
 In addition to running the Texas TIS, Lori provides community workshops and education to both the public and to health care providers, and teaches at the University of North Texas.
 Lori is happily married to Doug, and is the mother of three wonderful children, two of whom are adopted.

 Susan Sherman, M.Ed